Peremptory norm: Examples

+There have been frequent assertions by judges, states, and others that certain principles of law are so fundamental as to be considered jus cogens.
+For example, there are the principles of Articles 1 and 2 of the United Nations Charter, which guarantee the sovereignty of states.
+There are also some human rights that are claimed to be protected by rules of jus cogens.

 Execution of juvenile offenders

+In 1987, the Inter-American Commission on Human Rights found the United States in violation of jus cogens for permitting the execution of two persons convicted of crimes committed before their 18th birthdays.
 The case of Michael Domingues v.
 United States provides an example of an international body's opinion that a particular norm is of a jus cogens nature.
 Michael Domingues had been convicted and sentenced to death in Nevada, United States for two murders committed when he was 16 years old.
-Domingues brought the case in front of the Inter-American Commission of Human Rights which delivered a non-legally binding report.
+Domingues brought the case in front of the Inter-American Commission on Human Rights which delivered a non-legally binding report.
 The United States argued that there was no jus cogens norm that "establishes eighteen years as the minimum age at which an offender can receive a sentence of death".
 The Commission concluded that there was a "jus cogens norm not to impose capital punishment on individuals who committed their crimes when they had not yet reached 18 years of age".

 The United States has subsequently banned the execution of juvenile offenders.
 Although not necessarily in response to the above non-binding report, the Supreme Court cited evolving international norms as one of the reasons for the ban (Roper v.
 Simmons).

 Torture

-The prohibition of torture is a rule of customary international law regarded as ius cogens.
+The prohibition of torture is a rule of customary international law regarded as jus cogens.

-The International Criminal Tribunal for the Former Yugoslavia stated in Prosecutor v.
+In 2002, the Appeals Chamber of the International Criminal Tribunal for the Former Yugoslavia stated in Prosecutor v.
 Furundžija that there is a jus cogens for the prohibition against torture.
-It also stated that every state is entitled "to investigate, prosecute and punish or extradite individuals accused of torture, who are present in a territory under its jurisdiction".
+The court has stated:Clearly, the jus cogens nature of the prohibition against torture articulates the notion that the prohibition has now become one of the most fundamental standards of the international community.
+Furthermore, this prohibition is designed to produce a deterrent effect, in that it signals to all members of the international community and the individuals over whom they wield authority that the prohibition of torture is an absolute value from which nobody must deviate.It also stated that every state is entitled "to investigate, prosecute and punish or extradite individuals accused of torture, who are present in a territory under its jurisdiction".
 The United States Court of Appeals for the Second Circuit stated in Filártiga v.
 Peña-Irala that "the torturer has become, like the pirate and the slave trader before him, hostis humani generis, an enemy of all mankind".